-You're giving trillions to your own banks while denying unemployment benefits for the workers, you've taken most of your manufacturing to lower-wage countries, through NAFTA, WTO, IMF, and other globalization scams.
+You're giving trillions in bailout funds to your own banks while denying unemployment benefits and food stamps to the workers, you've taken most of your manufacturing to lower-wage countries, through NAFTA, WTO, IMF, and other globalization scams.

 But, historically, federal, state, and local governments have managed certain businesses and industries which the American public thought best kept in public hands: prisons, schools, forests, parks, military bases, retirement funds, utilities, etc.

 And American citizens have also wanted those same public governments to regulate certain businesses and industries which the citizens felt could only be scrutinized by public agencies, not privately-owned enterprises.

 So, beginning in the 1960s you got your front organizations (Cato, Heritage, Libertarian Party, Ivy League universities, etc.) to raise a loud outcry that governmental regulatory agencies had been "captured" by the industries under regulation.
 Of course, the allegations were largely true--your political puppets had made sure that the public regulatory agencies such as OSHA (Occupational Safety and Health Administration), EPA (Environmental Protection Agency), and EEOC (Equal Employment Opportunity Commission), were either crippled or co-opted.

 But many Americans, made unaware by your having subverted American education for most of the twentieth century, can't see that the groups claiming to be watching out for citizens' interests are actually fronts for your American ruler group.
 They eat up the catch slogans of: "get the government off the backs of the people" and "consumer choice."
 So they stand still when your political puppets put through legislation which created your dream state: deregulation and privatization of public institutions.